ParagonSoftworks/.github/profile/README.md

 # Welcome to the main page of the Paragon Softworks GitHub account!

 ### Development of Popcorn Kernel has been halted until further notice.
+### Paragon Softworks website is down until we have a solution to domain names.

 Our team consists of 2 people!